 When to start

-The introduction of solid foods should generally begin between four and six months.
-Before this time, a baby's gut is not fully mature and easily digested breast milk or formula is all that is needed.
+is not fully mature and easily digested breast milk or formula is all that is needed.
 You may notice, particularly around three and six weeks, that your baby becomes restless and seems to want to feed more often.
 At this time, increase the number of breast feeds or the amount of formula offered at each feed rather than introducing solid foods.

 How to proceed